Towards Functional Correctness of Large Code Models with Selective Generation: Method: Selective Code Generation

 \subsection{Code Entailment Estimation}

 In natural languages, an entailment relation between two sentences can be easily obtained by human annotators.
-However, identifying functionalities between two code snippets by humans (\ie deciding whether $\Sh(\x) \notin E_\alpha(\y)$ or not) are challenging due to the un-natural form of programming languages.
-We overcome this challenge with dynamic analysis tool that exploits an \emph{executable property of code}.
+However, identifying functionalities between two code snippets by humans (\ie deciding whether $\Sh(\x) \notin E_\alpha(\x)$ or not) is challenging due to the un-natural form of programming languages.
+We overcome this challenge with unit tests that exploit an \emph{executable property of code}.